Leapfrogging vortex rings for the 3-dimensional incompressible Euler equations: The inner modified transport equation

-A consequence of the bounds \eqref{bounds1} on the characteristic curves is the fact if the spacial support of the function $E$ stays at a uniform large distance of the origin then so does the solution of \equ{pico1-new}.
-This property that will be useful for the analysis of the outer problem.
+A consequence of the bounds \eqref{bounds1} on the characteristic curves is a control on the spacial support of $\phi$ if the spacial support of the function $E$ stays at a uniform large distance of the origin then so does the solution of \equ{pico1-new}.

 \begin{lemma} There exist numbers $\ve_0>0$, $\beta>0$ such that for any sufficiently small $0<\ve <\ve_0$ and any locally bounded function $E$ such that

 we have that the solution of $\equ{pico1-new}$ satisfies